az-raven/az-raven/README.md

 ## Hi there 👋

-I'm Rose, a full stack developer experienced with Unity and backend development.
+I'm Raven, a full stack developer experienced with Unity and backend development.
 I used to work on Compensation Social, now I'm working on my Associate's in Computer Programming at 15, along with a few secret projects going public later this year.

 - 🌱 Working on my AAS in Computer Programming!
 - 💬 Ask me about Subsurface Studios!
 - 📫 How to reach me: Rose932#1454 on Discord.
 - ⚡ Fun fact: If I'm passionate about something, I'll keep going until it's somebody else's code that's limiting me.
 - 🎉 Working on a secret new project for [@SubsurfaceStudios](https://github.com/SubsurfaceStudios).
-- 😄 Pronouns: Any - She/Her Preferred.
+- 😄 Pronouns: Any.

 ## Resume
 * Multiple years experience in C#, Node.js, and Unity3D, including VR development and significant experience with MongoDB.